Qualifying Conditions for Medical Marijuana

-No. In order to prescribe medical marijuana in Florida, the physician must me certified by the Florida Department of Health's Office of Compassionate Use (OCU) as a marijuana doctor.
+No. In order to prescribe medical marijuana in Florida, the physician must be certified by the Florida Department of Health's Medical Marijuana Use Registry (MMUR) as a marijuana doctor.

 What is the process for being able to use medical marijuana in Florida?

 You must have a marijuana evaluation conducted by a doctor certified to prescribe medical marijuana.
-If after the evaluation the doctor concludes that you qualify, he or she issues a certificate and enters your information into the Compassionate Use Registry database.
-Only people who are registered in the Compassionate Use Registry database can purchase and consume medical marijuana in Florida.
+If after the evaluation the doctor concludes that you qualify, he or she issues a certificate and enters your information into the MMUR database.
+Only people who are registered in the MMUR database can purchase and consume medical marijuana in Florida.